stared/qg-hiring/README.md

-# qg-hiring
+# Quantum Game is hiring: JavaScript developer

 We are looking for a JavaScript developer for the [Quantum Game](https://quantumgame.io) - an in-browser science based game, and an educational platform.
-You will work in a remote team of about 7 people with various backgrounds (physics, design, science communication, arts, and programming), for a 2+ year project (we got NCBR grant GameINN!).
-The current version is <https://quantumgame.io> and we secured funding to push it much further.
-We start in Sept 2020.
+You will work in a remote team of about 7 people with various backgrounds (physics, design, science communication, arts, and programming), for a 2+ year project (we got NCBR grant GameINN and start this September).

 Compensation depends on your skill and experience, from the range 22 000 - 13 000 PLN/month on a job contract (“umowa o pracę”).
 It’s 16 412 - 9 777 PLN/month after taxes (for people living in Poland).
 Depending on the skill your job title will be Lead GameDev or FrontEnd Developer.